 - Full payment is due five days prior to the event date.

-The bride and groom are required to use our on campus caterer, ARAMARK Food Service, and all menu planning is done through the Events Office.
+- All rental groups are required to use the campus caterer, ARAMARK Food Service, and all menu planning is done through the Event Rentals office.

 - A deposit and signed contract are required to guarantee space.
 The deposit is due within one month of booking the event.

-- All liquor must be brought in by the host/hostess.
+- All liquor must be provided by the wedding party.

-- A list of all vendors (e.g., musicians, photographers, videographers) and phone numbers must be given to the Event’s Office at least one month prior to the event.
+- A list of all vendors, along with phone numbers, must be submitted to the Event Rentals office at least one month prior to the event.

 Drew is the ideal location for educational conferences during the summer months with air-conditioned residence halls, mediated classrooms, social space, dining and recreational facilities.
 Our fields and facilities are also in-demand for day camps and athletic clinics.